joannvuong/heart-analysis/README.md

 # Heart Failure Analysis

 ## Brief Summary of dataset
 This analysis is on a dataset with hospital admission data for 299 patients.
 All of these patients were admitted for heart failure.
 Some of these patients recovered and were discharged, while others passed away.
-This analysis will go through data cleaning, data exploration, and modeling to decipher whether or nor a patient will die during their hospital admission.
+This analysis will go through data cleaning, data exploration, and modeling to decipher whether or not a patient will die during their hospital admission.

 ## Summary of variables